 I'm forced realistically to buy my week's lunches when we do the one big grocery shop – and to make smarter use of leftovers.
 And because there's not the constant temptation of a £3 coffee, a lunchtime pint, a burrito treat and so on, freelancing is simply a cheaper lifestyle for me.

 Play, discover, explore.
-Build playtime, whatever that means for your industry, right into your day; it will bear fruit.
-(And if you try something and it doesn't work, celebrate; that's what it's there for.)
+Build playtime, whatever that means for your industry, right into your day and it will bear fruit.
+(And if you try something and it doesn't work, celebrate – that's what it's there for.)

 03. Made enough money?
 Stop working